Vladimir1t/Cache/readme.md

 33%
 ```

+## Class Ideal_cache
+   The ideal algorithm based of 'prediction of a future'.
+Has better reults of hits than 2Q algorithm.
+   You can run ideal cache in tests.cpp by using flag *-Ideal_cache*.

 ## Running Tests
 The `tests.cpp` file provides several test cases to validate the functionality of the cache system.
 To run the tests:
 1. After compiling the code, execute the binary: